Survival of the Fittest (song)

 "Survival of the Fittest" is a song by American hip hop duo Mobb Deep from their second studio album, The Infamous (1995).
-It was released as the second single from the aforementioned album on May 29, 1995 by Loud Records.
+It was released as the second single from the aforementioned album on May 29, 1995, by Loud Records.
 The song was produced by Havoc, using a sample of the 1976 song "Skylark" by The Barry Harris Trio and Al Cohn.

-The single had mainstream success, it peaked at no. 69 on the Billboard Hot 100 chart and hit the Top 10 on the Hot Rap Singles chart.
-The song received acclaim from music critics and is widely considered a classic of 1990s New York hip hop, along with the lead single from the album, "Shook Ones (Part II)".
+The single had mainstream success; it peaked at no. 69 on the Billboard Hot 100 chart and hit the Top 10 on the Hot Rap Singles chart.
+The song received acclaim from music critics and is widely considered a classic of 1990s New York hip hop, along with the lead single from the album, "Shook Ones, Part II".

 Recording

 "Survival of the Fittest" was produced by Havoc at his apartment in Queensbridge, where the duo worked on the album, recorded at Battery Studios, and mixed at Unique Recording Studios.
 The instrumental for the song is based on a sample from the 1976 song "Skylark" by The Barry Harris Trio and Al Cohn.
 According to Prodigy, Havoc didn't like the beat at first and wanted to delete it.
 Prodigy asked him to play the beat to their friends and they convinced him to keep it.
 The lyrics for the song were written in one day.
 According to Schott Free, Loud's executive producer and A&R, Q-Tip helped program the drums for the song.
 In the interview with Complex magazine Schott Free said the drums "[intensify] the entire record" and "[add] so much" on top of the original beat, which he described as "ill", "gloomy", and "street".
-The original instrumental also featured sample of a James Brown song, but it was removed after the label couldn't come to an agreement with publishers.
+The original instrumental also featured a sample of a James Brown song, but it was removed after the label couldn't come to an agreement with publishers.

+Speaking about his verse on "Survival of the Fittest", Havoc explained, "We were just straight hood.
+It wasn't no pretty boy shit.
+It was like, 'Yo, let's throw on our Timbs.'
+It didn't get more harder than that."

 Release and promotion

 "Survival of the Fittest" was released as the second single from The Infamous on May 29, 1995.
 On July 8 Loud Records arranged a paintball competition to promote the single.
 Loud Records' artists Cella Dwellas and Raekwon, Ghostface Killah, and Loud Records' staff joined Mobb Deep in the competition.

-Music video for "Survival of the Fittest" was also released.
+A music video for "Survival of the Fittest" was also released.
 It was directed by Musa "Choice" Moore and shot in Queensbridge.
-The video features cameos from Nas and Puff Daddy.
+The video features cameos from Ty Nitty, Nas and Puff Daddy.

 In 2015, Mobb Deep released a remix of "Survival of the Fittest" in collaboration with ESPN.
 It was used in the network's NBA Countdown show.